FlowFuse/helm/README.md

 Stable release versions are already published on the Docker hub repository so there is no need to build your own.

-### FlowForge Container
+### FlowFuse Container

-This container holds the FlowForge App and the Kubernetes Driver
+This container holds the FlowFuse App and the Kubernetes Driver

 ### Node-RED container

-This is a basic Node-RED image with the FlowForge Lanucher and the required Node-RED plugins to talk to the FlowForge Platform
+This is a basic Node-RED image with the FlowFuse Lanucher and the required Node-RED plugins to talk to the FlowFuse Platform

 ### File Server container

-This provides a custom Object Store to back the FlowForge File System nodes
+This provides a custom Object Store to back the FlowFuse File System nodes

 ## Helm Chart